 We are blessed in the south east to have such wonderful scenery which makes cycling all the more enjoyable.
 With local knowledge at hand, we can offer you advice on various routes to suit each cyclist whether it be a leisurely spin or a challenging workout.

 Discover some of Ireland`s finest countryside, with spectacular scenery along the newly developed Waterford Greenway, only 4 miles from here, or direct access to the Proposed New Ross – Waterford Greenway.
 Bike hire available from www.waterfordgreenway or Waterford Green Way Bike Hire, who can also provide shuttle service to any destination along the route.
+Also recommended is the guided walking tour based around the Kilmacthomas Area Steps Back Thru Time

 There are many gorgeous beaches within a short distance from the hotel that are popular with families for picnics, walks, and water based sports.
 Such beaches include Duncannon Beach, a popular bathing area approx. a mile long, the famous Tramore Beach, which is a 3km golden sandy beach situated in the local seaside resort of Tramore, and of course the gorgeous Woodstown Beach, which is a long sandy beach surrounded by private woodlands.
 It is a tidal beach which extends out around a kilometre at low tide, exposing a large and flat beach.